The Latest Adventure…

 14th June to 18th June 2021

 A cheeky little five day jaunt from Ribblehead to Preston, sorta kinda along the River Ribble, more or less.
 Most folks seem to do it from the mouth to the source but we’re renegades and decided to go from bum-fuck nowhere, North Yorkshire to Preston, Lancashire, not least because that…

 This is a blog I started in order to write shit down when I travelled so I’d remember it regardless of how many brain calls I systematically replaced with house white wine over the following years.
-Hopefully it’ll help people plan their trip but it probably won’t because it’s largely a self-indulgent collection of poorly punctuated posts littered with enough unnecessary swear words to make Gordon Ramsey blush.
-Basically I just like doing cool stuff and looking at pretty shit then telling the Internet about it.
+It’s very sweary and largely self-indulgent but that’s pretty much why blogs were invented.